Accelerating internal dimensions and nonzero positive cosmological constant

-The above results suggest that some of the well-known constants of nature might not be real constants.
-For instance, (11.2) shows that the gravitational constant $G$ is proportional to $\gamma^2 (t)$.
-So if choose the solutions with ${\dot \gamma} (t) \neq 0$, then $G$ becomes a time-varying quantity.\footnote{But if we choose $\gamma(t) =1$, then $G$ is still real constant.} Similarly, (11.4) shows that the coupling constants including electric charges are also time-varying quantities.
+The above result suggests that some of the well-known constants of nature might not be real constants.
+For instance, (8.2) shows that the gravitational constant $G$ is proportional to $\gamma^2 (t)$.
+So if we choose the solutions with ${\dot \gamma} (t) \neq 0$, then $G$ becomes a time-varying quantity.\footnote{But if we choose $\gamma(t) =1$, then $G$ is still real constant.} Similarly, (8.4) shows that the coupling constants including electric charges are also time-varying quantities.
 They are decreasing in magnitudes at the same rate as the expansions of the internal and external dimensions.
 The decreasing or expanding rate of these quantities is very small.
 It is about $\sim e^{Ht}$, where the Hubble constant $H$ of our present universe is roughly given by \cite{14}

 So, for instance, the electric charges of our present universe decrease in magnitudes at the rate in which they become half the original magnitudes during about $10^{10}$ years, while the internal dimensions become doubled in size during that time.
-These results of our scenario might be checked by experiments.
-If they coincide, then it would be great.
+If these results can be checked by experiments, then it would be great.
 But if not, then we go back to Ref. \cite{3} to see what happens to the self-tuning equation in \cite{3} when we admit $\alpha^{\prime}$-corrections.